Winnipeg Housing Market

 Home Prices and Transactions in Winnipeg

 Winnipeg home prices peaked in May 2022, as cheap mortgages of the pandemic era inflated many Canadian housing markets.
 Rising interest rates in Canada during 2022 slowed the Winnipeg housing market into a trough during January 2023.
 The average home sold prices in Winnipeg declined 18% from May 2022 into their January 2023 trough.
 From January until June 2023, activity and prices recovered significantly.
-From June to November 2023, prices have declined as high mortgage rates, on the one hand, and limited inventory and a tight rental market, on the other hand, pushed the market in opposite directions.
+From June to November 2023, prices declined as high mortgage rates, on the one hand, and limited inventory and a tight rental market, on the other hand, pushed the market in opposite directions.
+Since November 2023, average home prices have risen by 15% in Winnipeg.

-Average home prices are a good indicator of home prices in general, but overall, they are strongly influenced by the composition of the homes sold.
-Thus, they are not very reliable for gauging changes in the real estate market over short periods of time.
-When looking at monthly data benchmarks home price is a better indicator.
+Average home prices are a good indicator of home prices in general, but the composition of the homes sold strongly influences them.
+Thus, they are not ideal for gauging changes in the real estate market over short or long periods of time.
+When looking at monthly data, benchmark home prices are a better indicator.

-Benchmark prices in Winnipeg have risen by 2.4% over the past year but have declined by 5.1% over the past 2 years.
-The average sold price of detached homes in Winnipeg was $400,173 for February 2024.
-The February price is a 12% increase year-over-year and 0.8% higher than last month—494 detached homes sold during February.
+Benchmark prices in Winnipeg have risen by 4.4% over the past year and by 3.2% over the past two years.
+They have risen by 44% over the past decade.
+The average sold price of detached homes in the Winnipeg area was $415,717 for August 2024.
+The August price is a 2.5% increase year-over-year and 4.0% lower than last month—1,030 detached homes sold during August.

-The Winnipeg real estate inventory currently comprises 3,293 properties, including 1,449 detached properties, 433 condominiums, and 227 attached homes.
-This inventory level shows an 8% annual increase and is 10% higher than the 5-year average.
+The Winnipeg real estate inventory currently comprises 4,015 properties, including 1,929 detached properties, 460 condominiums, and 251 attached homes.
+This inventory level shows a 5% annual decrease.

 Comparing Winnipeg to other Housing Markets

-Winnipeg's housing price growth seems healthy as it is higher than the inflation rate by a reasonable margin.
-The benchmark price of Winnipeg homes has risen by 22% over the past five years, while CPI inflation has been 18% over this period.
-In comparison, the Toronto housing market, the Montreal housing market and Vancouver housing market prices increased by 43%, 51% and 26%, respectively, over the past five years.
-Winnipeg's housing market certainly is not in the bubble territory like some other Canadian housing markets, most notably large housing markets in Ontario.
+Winnipeg's housing price growth seems healthy as it is higher than the inflation rate by a significant margin.
+The benchmark price of Winnipeg homes has risen by 45% over the past decade, while CPI inflation has been 29% over this period.
+In comparison, the prices of the Toronto housing market, Montreal housing market, and Vancouver housing market increased by 107%, 93%, and 74%, respectively, over the past decade.
+Winnipeg's housing market certainly is not in bubble territory like some other Canadian housing markets, most notably large housing markets in Ontario.

 Housing Market Trends